-The Sangha supports its members through weekly group meditation and the sharing of wisdom from various traditions.
+Our Sangha supports its members through weekly group meetings when we meditate and the share wisdom from various Buddhist traditions.

-We meet at the Unitarian House every Monday from 7:15 to 8:45pm, typically beginning with a thirty-minute meditation followed by teachings and discussion.
+We meet at the Unitarian House every Monday from 7:15 to 8:45pm.

-Sign up to receive our newsletter, which includes our weekly meeting calendar of topics and facilitators, dharma quotes, links to dharma talks and guided meditations, and selected writings from buddhist teachers.
+Sign up to receive our newsletter, which includes our weekly calendar of gatherings with topics and facilitators, dharma quotes, and selected writings from buddhist teachers.
 It also includes retreat announcements, news, and occasional vegetarian recipes.

 We are an open and welcoming group of people that values the innate wisdom of the sangha.
 Teachings are offered through facilitations by members of the sangha.
 We draw from different Buddhist literature, excerpts from recorded dharma talks, and our own experience.
 We also share wisdom by exploring questions or topics posed by members and in general discussions of the insights and difficulties of practice.

-Sangha has been meeting online at the same day and time.
-For the link to our Zoom meeting, please sign up to receive our newsletter.
+We meet in person, but we also offer the online option.
+For the link to our Zoom meeting, please subscribe to receive our newsletter.

 Meditation, daily mindfulness, and following the teachings of the Buddha are our focus.
 We welcome both traditional and contemporary versions of Buddhism, and we open the embrace of Buddhism to include complementary insights from other spiritual traditions that emphasize mindfulness, awakening, and compassion.